 Make use of appointment calendars, to-do lists, file folders, and schedulers.
 Take note of the tasks that need to be done and tick them off when they’re finished, it keeps you motivated.
-Also, try to have a more organized workspace so everything is easier to locate.
-It also helps planning your whole week on a Sunday or Monday morning to prepare you for the week to come.
+Also, try to have a more organized workspace, so everything is easier to locate.
+It also helps plan your whole week on a Sunday or Monday morning to prepare you for the week to come.

 2. Block out distractions

 This can be one of the toughest challenges to overcome while working at home.
-In every direction you look, and in every move you do, there’ll always be distractions – especially if you’re not living alone.
+In every direction you look, and in every move you make, there’ll always be distractions – especially if you’re not living alone.